jdinh8124/Student-Grade-Table/README.md

 ## Planned Additions
 - Different themes
 - Multiple Classes
+- Teacher Login screen with a button for guest

 ## Takeaways
 - The power of react and passing props making the UI more efficent